potatoqualitee/twitch/tvclient/README.md

 ## Install

+To get started, you'll need to generate a Twitch token then install the module.

+### Get a token from Twitch
 Get an API key from Twitch from [twitchtokengenerator.com](https://twitchtokengenerator.com/) or [twitchapps.com/tmi](https://twitchapps.com/tmi/).

+### Install the bot
 Next, change your execution policy, if needed, then install `tvclient` from the PowerShell Gallery.

 ```